kuzudb/kuzudb.github.io/docs/cypher/query-clauses/match.md

 ---------------------------------------------
 ```

-## Match all Nodes With Multiple Labels
+## Match Nodes With Multiple Labels
 Below query matches variable "a" to nodes with label User or label City.
 "Return a" will return all properties of the node together with label and internal ID.
 Properties not exist in a label will be returned as NULL value (e.g. "population" not exists in "User").
 Properties exists in multiple labels are expected to have the same data type (e.g. "name" has STRING data type in "User" and "City" ).
 ```
 MATCH (a:User:City)